1984–85 Port Vale F.C. season: Fourth Division

 The pre-season saw four new arrivals: veteran striker Ally Brown (Walsall); winger Peter Griffiths (Stoke City); and both forward Derek Monaghan and reliable defender Alan Webb (West Bromwich Albion).
 This came after John Rudge stated that "Vale's reputation has been built on grit and determination and I will be looking to bring in the player who is willing to die for the cause".
 Attempts to re-sign Brian Horton failed once again, whilst Martin Henderson had his contract cancelled after failing to report for pre-season training – he later signed with Spalding United.
 Just before the season began Gary Brazil was signed on loan from Sheffield United.

 The season opened with a 1–0 defeat to Mansfield Town.
 Tommy Gore soon announced his retirement due to a neck injury.
-The Vale then went five games unbeaten, as the club announced a new five year shirt sponsorship deal with Trentham firm Eagle Delivery Service.
+The Vale then went five games unbeaten, starting with a 1–1 draw at Wrexham on 1 September.
+The club announced a new five-year shirt sponsorship deal with Trentham firm Eagle Delivery Service.
 Young winger Ray Walker also arrived on loan from Aston Villa.
-The fans chanted 'what a load of rubbish' on 1 October, as Vale lost 3–0 at home to struggling side Northampton Town.
+On 22 September, Vale defeated Tranmere Rovers 2–1, due in part to a superb performance from Robbie Earle.
+However, the fans chanted 'what a load of rubbish' on 1 October, as Vale lost 3–0 at home to struggling side Northampton Town.
 Rudge stated that 'In truth we were rubbish' and promptly cancelled the player's day off.
-Another five game unbeaten run followed, as Brown showed his 'class' and Walker impressed.
+Another five-game unbeaten run followed, as Brown showed his 'class' and Walker impressed.
+On 20 October, Vale won 1–0 away at Swindon Town, who were coached by player-manager Lou Macari.

 On 5 November, Eamonn O'Keefe scored a 'brilliant' hat-trick past Southend United in a 4–1 win.
 Rudge then signed Stockport County's outside-right Oshor Williams for £7,000.
 Vale's form then suffered after Walker returned to Villa Park.
 To remedy this Rudge signed Southend United midfielder Billy Kellock, who made 'a stunning impact' in his debut, playing a key part in the 5–1 victory over Exeter City on New Year's Day.
-This was the first of a sixteen-game unbeaten run, in which the team equalled a club-record six straight away draws between 19 January and 29 March.
+This was the first of a 16-game unbeaten run, in which the team equalled a club-record six straight away draws between 19 January and 29 March.